There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 Contract law and techniques

 This course provides a practical understanding of contract law – both the general theory and the special regimes.
 The drafting of the GTC and the usefulness of distribution contracts (franchise, management-agent) are particularly highlighted.
+This course provides a practical understanding of contract law – both the general theory and the special regimes.
+The drafting of the GTC and the usefulness of distribution contracts (franchise, management-agent) are particularly highlighted.
 Beyond the knowledge of the particular legal regimes of the contractual clauses, it is the regulation of commercial relations (B to B and B to C).
-The essential thing for the drafter of the act is to know how to take advantage of a suppletive framework.
+The essential thing for the drafter is to know how to take advantage of a suppletive framework.
 Other developments will be devoted to industrial contracts and commercial leases.

 European business law

 This course is aimed at training students to anticipate the impact of law on their European business activities.
-Attention will be focused on the institutions of the european community.
+Attention will be focused on European institutions.
 Legal principles will be analyzed in terms of their foundations in social policy and their practical applications in business relations.

 Arbitration and mediation law